 This funding is part of a $200 million package for boosting dementia research announced in the 2014-15 budget.

 Since 2015, NHMRC’s National Institute for Dementia Research (NNIDR) has been targeting, coordinating and translating the strategic expansion of dementia research in Australia.
-By collaborating with researchers; engaging those living with dementia in research efforts and connecting with health professionals and policy makers, the NNIDR is committed to achieving the World Dementia Council’s international target – a five-year delay in the onset of dementia by 2025.
+By collaborating with researchers; engaging those living with dementia in research efforts and connecting with health professionals and policy makers, the NNIDR is committed to achieving the World Dementia Council’s international target – identifying a disease-modifying therapy for dementia by 2025.

 Australian Dementia Forum 2018